ddsky/spoonacular-api-clients/go/docs/DefaultApi.md

 > string VisualizeRecipeNutrition(ctx, ingredientList, servings, optional)
 Visualize Recipe Nutrition

-Visualize a recipe's nutritional information as HTML including CSS
+Visualize a recipe's nutritional information as HTML including CSS.
+You can play around with that endpoint!

 ### Required Parameters